PROs Support Safety of Durvalumab Plus Platinum/Etoposide in ES-SCLC

 Results from the trial revealed that at baseline, a minority of patients reported AEs, ranging from 4% to 34% of the durvalumab/EP arm and 3% to 41% of the EP alone arm.

-Results from the trial revealed that at baseline, a minority of patients reported AEs, ranging from 4% to 34% of the durvalumab/EP arm and 3% to 41% of the EP alone arm.
-During individual timepoints throughout treatment, the proportions of patients reporting AEs were generally comparable to baseline in both arms, with some variability observed.
-Furthermore, the proportion of patients reporting an AE of any frequency or severity during the initial 24 weeks of treatment varied across 11 AEs examined on study, with rash reported the least in 30% of the durvalumab/EP arm and 24% of the EP arm, and dry mouth reported the most in 76% of both arms.
+Results from the trial revealed that at baseline, a minority of patients reported AEs, ranging from 4% to 34% of the durvalumab/EP arm and 3% to 41% of the EP-alone arm.
+During individual time points throughout treatment, the proportions of patients reporting AEs were generally comparable to baseline in both arms, with some variability observed.
+Furthermore, the proportion of patients reporting an AE of any frequency or severity during the initial 24 weeks of treatment varied across 11 AEs examined in the study, with rash reported the least, in 30% of the durvalumab/EP arm and 24% of the EP arm, and dry mouth reported the most, in 76% of both arms.

-The open-label, multicenter, phase 3 CASPIAN trial enrolled patients aged 18 years and older (20 years and older in Japan) with ES-SCLC and randomly assigned them 1:1:1 to receive durvalumab plus EP, durvalumab and tremelimumab (Imjudo) plus EP, or EP alone.
+The open-label, multicenter phase 3 CASPIAN trial enrolled patients 18 years or older (20 years or older in Japan) with ES-SCLC and randomly assigned them 1:1:1 to receive durvalumab plus EP, durvalumab and tremelimumab (Imjudo) plus EP, or EP alone.
 Random assignment was stratified by platinum therapy with carboplatin or cisplatin.

 The primary end point of the study was overall survival.
 Secondary end points included progression-free survival, objective response rate, safety, and tolerability.
 The assessment of AEs was undertaken through patient self-reporting using the Patient-Reported Outcomes version of the Common Terminology Criteria for Adverse Events (PRO-CTCAE).